SeelabFhdo/lemma/examples/model-processing/README.md

 # Example LEMMA Code Generator

-**Note that this example project only serves documentary purposes for the implementation of model processors prior to the refactoring of LEMMA's model processing framework with LEMMA release 0.8.5-SNAPSHOT.
-For the latest approach on how to implement model processors leveraging the framework, please have a look at the example project `model-processing-latest`.**

 This project illustrates the implementation of code generators using [LEMMA's model processing framework](https://github.com/SeelabFhdo/lemma/tree/main/de.fhdo.lemma.model_processing).
 In general, this framework aims to facilitate the implementation of processors (e.g., code generators but also static